vidma/scala-kiwiland/README.md

      - running a large number of randomized tests based on arbitrary inputs generated with help of the [ScalaCheck](www.scalacheck.org) lib (details below)
  * ```CheckShortestPath`` - for a number of arbitrary graphs, ensures that results by the two Shortest-Path algorithms are the same for all pairs of nodes
  * ```GraphGenerator``` - generates random arbitrary graphs
  * ```CheckUpdatableMinQueue``` - generates random priority queues and checks that findMin and updatePriority methods work correctly
+ * ```CheckTripsCounter``` - for each random graph check that the results of different implementations match

 Note: in a more serious project, additionally, code coverage should be checked, e.g. with sbt-scoverage.
 Anyway, it seems these sbt plugins might be slightly outdated in the repositories and are not easily resolved by sbt.